 Proverbs - Today in Proverbs 19 verse 17 we read – “He who is kind to the poor lends to the LORD, and he will reward him for what he has done.”
 Do you believe that when you are kind to the poor you are actually lending to God?
 Are you someone who is consistently kind to the poor?
 Are you kind to the spiritually, emotionally, materially poor that God has brought into your life?
 Are you also kind to spiritually, emotionally, materially poor that you do not know?
 Do you believe this kindness is noticed by God?
 Do you believe it is rewarded?

-Worship God: Today's readings in Romans today reminds me of Jeremy Camp's song "Healing Hand of God:"
+Worship Video: Today's readings in Romans reminds me of Jeremy Camp's song "Healing Hand of God:"

 Have you felt the healing hand of God?
 Click here for Healing!